-In general this is not the case unless one of the parents or the children is abducted in which separation is apparent.
+This form of persecution is applied to put pressure on people to reconvert to Islam.
+In general this is not the case unless one of the parents or the children are targeted for abduction.
 In the case of converts, the extended family considers the children of converts to be Muslims and, in case of divorce or death, claim the children as Muslims.
 This is done to put pressure on possible converts.